What’s missing from your plate?

 C. Energised

-2. How are your energy levels throughout the day?
+2. How would you describe your energy levels across a typical day?

 A. Consistently high